thenexthub/Codira/docs/SIL/SIL.md

 ## Formal vs. Lowered Types

-A formal type corresponds to a Swift type as it is defined in the source code.
+A formal type corresponds to a Codira type as it is defined in the source code.
 The AST and the type checker work with formal types.
 Formal types can be canonicalized which resolves type aliases and removes sugar.
 Later stages of the compiler, like the SIL optimizer, only deal with canonical formal types.